-Journalist, Editor, Content Strategist, Copywriter
+Journalist, Content Strategist, Copywriter, & Educator

 As seen in...

-As a copywriter, Amber has experience working on in-app and web copy, email campaigns and newsletters, and social media captions for high-end luxury brands and real estate developments, including Hard Rock Hotels, Gurney's Montauk, Waterline Square, and more.
+As a copywriter, Amber has experience working on in-app and web copy, email campaigns and newsletters, and social media captions for high-end luxury brands and real estate developments, including Hard Rock Hotels, Gurney's Montauk, Waterline Square, and small businesses in NYC.

 She received an honors BA in English /Creative Writing and a MA in Liberal Studies with a concentration in Women's Studies, Gender, and Sexuality from the City University of New York.
 She currently teaches Art & Culture, Film Studies, English Literature, and Junior Seminars on creativity at Mercy College in Manhattan, where she was the recipient of the College's prestigious "Excellence in Teaching Award" for 2020-2021 (aka the longest, toughest year ever) and two faculty development grants for her research in metaphysics and empathy.

 Her forthcoming book, Spiritual Awakenings, published by Llewellyn, explores the interconnectivity of all things and our collective search for the divine.
 You can find it on shelves in fall 2024.